vueme/Invofy-API/README.md

-# Invofy API
+# Invofy API (WIP)

 Simple API for creating invoices.
 Will be used together with one of my other projects, [Invofy SPA](https://github.com/ms223iu/Invofy-SPA).
-A lot of things still need to be implemented and/or fixed.

 ## Live Demo

-Live demo can be found on [http://www.invofy.maciejsiwek.com](http://www.invofy.maciejsiwek.com).
+Live demo can be found on [https://invofy.maciejsiwek.com/api](https://invofy.maciejsiwek.com/api).

-Feel free to log in with `demo` / `password` but please note that most of the functionality is not yet implemented on the client-side.

 ## Running on local machine
+ 1. Rename `config.example.js` to `config.js`

- 1. Add the MongoDB connection string to `config.js`
+ 2. Add the MongoDB connection string to `config.js`
- 2. Run `npm install` & `npm run dev`
+ 3. Run `npm install` & `npm run dev`
- 3. Profit!
+ 4. Profit!

 ## Stack